Skip to main content

 Life cycle

-The adult large pine weevil lays its eggs in or close to the stumps and roots of felled or dead conifer trees, because their immature stages can only develop in the stumps and roots of dead, felled conifer trees.
+Adult large pine weevils lay their eggs in or near the stumps and roots of felled or dead conifer trees, as their immature stages can only develop within this material.

 Management and control